 3. August House

 Ted Parkhurst and Jon Looney first formed August House in 1978 as a publisher of Arkansas poetry.
 It gradually developed into a publishing house of picture books, story collections and resource books from the world’s great oral traditions.
 The company moved to Atlanta in 2004 and has Willy Claflin, Heather Forest, Roberta Simpson Brown and W.K.
 McNeil among its authors.
 August House is home to the famous Maynard Moose picture book series.
 For their general trade line, August House is acquiring titles related to oral tales, folk talks, and other stories spanning across diverse cultures.
 They are also open to submissions for scary stories and resource books.
 For their LittleStory Children’s Books, they are looking for single-story titles featuring conventional folktales.
 Submission guidelines for aspiring authors can be found on this page.

 A publishing house focusing on a unique genre, BearManor Media was established in 2001 by Ben Ohmart.
 Located in Albany, it is known for publishing books about TV, films, theater, historical radio, along with animation.
 Their catalogue claims to feature more than 900 subjects.
 BearManor is an eminent publisher of rare autobiographies and biographies of African-American show business legends, famous voice actors, directors and writers.
 Known authors like Christopher Knoph, Kathy Garver and Tom Sawyer have written for the independent commercial publishing house.
 BearManor Media is currently accepting new manuscripts on voice actors, street performers, and unsung support players.
 For eBooks, they are accepting titles in fiction, biographies (not related to the entertainment industry), screenplays, and humour.
 Writers of fiction or nonfiction who want to send their submissions can find out how to do so at this link.

 An American progressive publisher of books, Clarity was started in 1984.
 They focus on global issues, promote human justice and put forward foreign and public policy alternatives.
-This publisher also translates titles in French, Urdu, Chinese, German and Arabic.
+A number of its titles have also been published in French, Urdu, Chinese, German and Arabic.
 Atlanta based Clarity has published books by Cynthia McKinney, Paul Craig Roberts, James Petras, Stephen Lendman and Eric Walberg.
 Send your manuscripts over here if Clarity is the publisher you are looking for.